xray-imaging/xdeep/README.md

 ## Usage
 ### Virtual environment
 Conda virtual environment (venv) can be installed following `conda env create -f /path/to/stf_env_conda.yml`.
 This venv has been tested on Python 3.11.
 Once installed, activate the venv following `conda activate stf_env`.

+### Data preparation
+#### Model pretraining
+Download the high resolution and low resolution image data from [REDS dataset](https://seungjunnah.github.io/Datasets/reds).
+Once downloaded, the images can be converted to gray-scale by running